-We boost our energy with caffeine, carbs, high risk activities and sugar.
-We find ways of shutting it out with Netflix, alcohol, and medication.
+We can boost our energy with caffeine, carbs, high risk activities and sugar.
+We can find ways of shutting it out with Netflix, alcohol, and medication.

 But tiredness and exhaustion starts to impact our brain, our thinking style and we become more negative about ourselves and our lives.
 It’s difficult to keep positive when every day leaves you with a completely flat battery.

 We hold tension in our joints and muscles, we get brain fog as our brains get depleted of nutrients (especially the hypothalamus which is the master gland) as it struggles to continually make enough adrenaline and cortisol, our digestion suffers, we store the excess glucose as belly fat, our sleep gets disrupted.

 Anxiety and relentless, worrying thoughts become our new normal without us even realising it.
 And as time goes on our general levels of stress creep up and are permanently close to our coping limit.

 Small things tip us easily over the edge and see us reacting aggressively (Fight)or defensively (Flight).
 Or maybe for you, it’s shutting down that helps you to cope (Freeze).